corpinfo/git-s3-sync/README.md

 ## Step 5: Modify the Cloudformation Template to Use Custom Code<a id="step-5"></a>

-Now we simply need to change our Cloudformation Template to source the code from our S3 bucket as opposed to the AWS Quick Start bucket.
+Now we need to rebuild our Cloudformation Template to source the code from our S3 bucket as opposed to the AWS Quick Start bucket.
 Go to Cloudformation, select your stack, and click Actions -> Update.

 Use your new template instead of the old one.